16 Repositories and Sources

 will use this pinned date, until another update sequence occurs.

 To summarize, curated CRAN sources allow admins to create a subset of CRAN at a point in time.
 Administrators can add packages to the subset from the same frozen point in time.
 Administrators can also update the subset to a newer point in time.
-Each change supports a dry run that creates a proposal and a confirmation run that applies the proposal.
+Each change supports a creating a proposal and a confirmation run that applies the proposal.

 Given a list of desired packages, RStudio Package Manager automatically